About the Program

 c. a detailed outline of the proposed plan of study, including specific courses.

 3. Identification and consent of a principal adviser.
 Information regarding advisement can be found in the Overview section.
-(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate School office.)
+(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate Studies Office.)

 4. After the completed application is received the student will be contacted to set up an appointment for an interview with the program coordinator.